-The DNO's estimate of the maximum demand of the group being assessed for EREC P2/7 compliance with appropriate allowance for diversity.
-When estimating the maximum demand of the group the DNO should, where necessary, take into consideration (but not be limited to) the following: the Latent Demand due to DG, the Latent Demand due to DSR, the Latent Demand due to storage, the effect of Suppliers time of use tariffs, the effect of Network Operator price signals, the effects of Cold Load Pickup and, data granularity implications (instantaneous peak vs time averaged flow).
-The Group Demand at grid supply points must be consistent with the demand data submitted to a transmission company under the terms of the GB Grid Code.
+The DNO's estimate of the maximum demand of the group being assessed for EREC P2/8 compliance with appropriate allowance for diversity.
+When estimating the maximum demand of the group the DNO should, where necessary, take into consideration (but not be limited to) the following: the Latent Demand due to DG, the Latent Demand due to DSR, the Latent Demand due to electricity storage (ES), the effect of Suppliers' time of use tariffs, the effect of Network Operator price signals, the effects of Cold Load Pickup and, data granularity implications (instantaneous peak vs time averaged flow).
+The Group Demand at grid supply points must be consistent with the demand data submitted to a transmission company under the terms of the GB Grid Code [1].

-NOTE: Further advice on estimating Group Demand is given in EREP 130 [Ref 1].
+NOTE 1: Further advice on estimating Group Demand is given in ENA EREP 130 [N1].

-NOTE: Group Demand is the sum of the Latent Demand and the Measured Demand.
+NOTE 2: Group Demand is the sum of the Latent Demand and the Measured Demand.